fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

 Writing and Using Plugins
 =========================

 A plugin has a small set of external entry points that must exist in order for Fledge to load and execute that plugin.
-Currently plugins may be written in either Python or C/C++, the set of entry points is the same for both langauges.
-The entry points detailed here will be presented for both langauages, a more indepth discussion of writing plugins in C/C++ will then follow.
+Currently plugins may be written in either Python or C/C++, the set of entry points is the same for both languages.
+The entry points detailed here will be presented for both languages, a more indepth discussion of writing plugins in C/C++ will then follow.

 Common Fledge Plugin API
 -------------------------